datopian/playbook/culture/README.md

 ### Your Relationship to Your Parents is Relevant to Us

 You will be supported and challenged to develop continuously professionally and personally.
+In our experience, often the greatest obstacles to people's effectiveness (and wellbeing) lie in "shadows": issues from their past that they haven't dealt wiith fully and the related stories that they carry around about themselves e.g.  "I'm not good enough", "I'm not smart enough", "I can't do it".

-Your relationship to your parents is not only a personal matter -- it impacts your whole being including your work.
+These shadows usually arise from specific relationships and specific incidents.
+As such, we consider these valid areas for discussion in coaching and development.
+As a concrete example, your relationship to your parents is not only a personal matter it impacts your whole being including your work.

 This isn't something we'll insist on anyone sharing -- but we strongly believe that the greatest opportunities for breakthrough personally and organizationally come from dealing with the past that constrains our future.